 Victims of drunk driving accidents in the Edmonton, Alberta area can pursue various types of monetary compensation and damages for their injuries.
 The damages that an accident victim might be eligible to recover will depend on the severity of their injuries.
 In cases where an accident victim suffered a permanent disability or injury, and the accident victim can demonstrate permanency, then the damages will likely escalate.

 Accident victims can pursue a lost wage claim if they had to miss time from work after their accident.

 In addition, they can pursue non-economic damages, including compensation for pain and suffering, inconvenience, emotional distress, mental anguish, loss of earning capacity, loss of the use of a body part, and lost enjoyment of life.
 In addition, an accident victim can pursue compensation for loss of family support or spousal companionship related to their injuries.

 If you suffered injuries in a drunk driving accident, you need a knowledgeable Edmonton and Alberta drunk driving accident lawyer advocating for you at all times and pursuing the compensation you deserve.

 The skilled legal team at MNH Injury Lawyers can serve as your advocate, both when negotiating with the insurance company adjuster and when litigating your case in the courtroom.
 Our legal team will fight for your right to recover the compensation that you deserve for all of your injuries, including your pain, suffering, and inconvenience.

-Talk With an Edmonton Drunk Driving Accident Lawyer about Your Legal Matter Today
+Talk With our Edmonton Drunk Driving Accident Lawyers about Your Legal Matter Today

 If you have suffered injuries in an accident that resulted from drunk driving, get knowledgeable and skilled legal representation in your corner.